-We compare CCS against F1-score, OC-cost, and pPDQ with definitions as follows: \begin{itemize} \item \textbf{F1-score}: Following~\cite{Le2018}, we use one-to-one matching at IoU threshold $\alpha_{\text{iou}}$ (specified with results).
-A prediction is a true positive (TP) iff its class matches the ground truth and IoU $\ge \alpha_{\text{iou}}$; otherwise it is a false positive (FP).
-Any unmatched ground-truth box is a false negative (FN).
-The F1-Score is then computed as:
+\textbf{F1-score:} Following~\cite{Le2018}, we apply one-to-one matching at IoU threshold $\alpha_{\text{iou}}$.
+A prediction is a TP if its class matches the ground truth and IoU $\ge \alpha_{\text{iou}}$, otherwise FP; unmatched ground-truth boxes are FN.
+The F1-score is

-\item \textbf{OC-cost}: OC-cost~\cite{Otani_2022_CVPR} evaluates detectors via minimum-cost bipartite matching between predictions and ground truths.
-Unmatched predictions or ground truths incur a constant penalty $\beta_{\text{dummy}}$, which Otani~\textit{et al.}~\cite{Otani_2022_CVPR} found to yield the best alignment with human preference at $\beta_{\text{dummy}}=0.6$.
-The per-pair matching cost equals
+\textbf{OC-cost:} OC-cost~\cite{Otani_2022_CVPR} evaluates detectors via minimum-cost bipartite matching between predictions and ground truths.
+Unmatched boxes incur a constant penalty $\beta_{\text{dummy}}$ (set to $0.6$, which aligns with human preference as recommended in~\cite{Otani_2022_CVPR}).
+The per pair matching cost is